Rooms Are Not Neutral

-But that number sits in a journal no architect reads.
-It’s one of thousands.
-And on its own it helps nobody because it only covers a single variable.
+That number is in a journal and in online publications.
+But does an architect read them?
+It’s just one of thousands worth reading.
+But on its own it helps nobody because it only covers a single variable.
 A patient room has light, temperature, acoustics, materials, view, spatial proportions.
-Each of them affects the patient.
-None of them works in isolation.
+Each of them affects the patient and none of them works in isolation.
+The research on all of this exists in large volume but has it been brought together for practice?

 The Numbers